FAQs by Topic

 Surveillance cameras are not required by the Select Agent regulations (42 CFR part 73, 9 CFR part 121 or 7 CFR part 331).

-The guidance document states, "Although it is not a violation of the select agent regulations for an individual serving as an RO to have other responsibilities, the Federal Select Agent Program would not recommend this--especially at institutions with large and/or complex select agent programs."
 As with any other position of responsibility having an impact on the health and safety of individuals, animals, and plants inside and outside the entity, the entity should evaluate the individual's duties based on the size of the entity, the amount of personnel, and the scope of the RO resources.
+For more information, please see the Responsible Official Resource Manual.

 How would the Federal Select Agent Program (FSAP) inspectors verify an entity's suitability assessment program?